Luttinger-Ward functional approach in the Eliashberg framework : A systematic derivation of scaling for thermodynamics near a quantum critical point: Introduction

 The thermodynamic potential is stationary with respect to changes of the self-energy, i.e. it satisfies the saddle-point condition \bqa && \frac{\delta \Omega [\Sigma] }{\delta \Sigma } \Bigl|_{\Sigma = \Sigma_{s}} = 0 . \eqa

 An important issue in the perturbation approach of the LW functional is to find an explicit functional dependence for $Y$\cite{Potthoff}.
 This is generally unknown and it is not always possible to sum the skeleton expansion into a closed form for $Y$.
 The problem with strongly correlated systems is even worse because the convergence of the skeleton expansion is not guaranteed.
 It was demonstrated that the LW functional can be written as a closed form in the Eliashberg framework \cite{Chubukov_LW_FL,Chubukov_LW_FM}, where the Eliashberg approximation allows to handle quantum corrections in a self-consistent way, at the one-loop level.
 The Eliashberg theory turns out to be justified for $z > 1$ quantum criticality, where $z$ is the dynamical exponent, using a large-$N$ expansion supporting the Migdal theorem \cite{Chubukov_Migdal}.
-Here $N$ is the number of fermion flavors.
+Here $N$ is the number of fermion flavors with spin symmetry $SU(2)$.
 In particular, the Eliashberg theory was argued to be a minimal framework well working near a QCP \cite{Chubukov_LW_FM}.

 In this study, we derive a LW expression of the free energy for two models of itinerant QCPs : the spin-density-wave (SDW) model and the Kondo breakdown model.
 This will allow us to describe thermodynamics near these QCPs starting from a microscopic model and incorporating self-consistently the effect of quantum fluctuations.
+It is the first time that this is done for the Kondo breakdown model.

 The plan is as follows.
 In section \ref{SF}, we present the Spin-fermion (SF) model and derive in a systematic way the LW functional and show how Eliashberg equations for self-energies are derived.
 The expression of the free energy is simplified using Eliashberg equations and the scaling expression of its singular part is deduced.
 Section \ref{KB} is devoted to the Kondo Breakdown (KB) model.
 A particular care is taken to describe the Higgs part of the phase diagram.
 The effect of condensation is incorporated into a zero-order theory before considering a cumulant expansion in the fluctuations interaction.
 For this gauge theory, there are additional collective excitations, which results in the presence of two length scales in the scaling expression of the free energy.
 These two scales are related through the Anderson-Higgs mechanism.
 Section \ref{discussion} summarizes and discusses our main results.
 In particular, theoretical structure differences between the HMM theory and the gauge theory of the Kondo breakdown QCP are emphasized.
 Technical details are presented in the appendices.